-- Press the button.

-- Press the

-buttons to select [Erase], then press the

-button.

-- The displayed image will be erased.
+- Press the ▼ button. - Press the ◀▶ buttons to select [Erase], then press the (button. - ► The displayed image will be erased. - To exit instead of erasing, press the buttons to select [Cancel], then press the button.

 Printing Images

 You can easily print the images you have taken if you connect the camera to a PictBridge compliant printer (sold separately).